 Welcome to my personal homepage!
 I am Professor for Methods of Comparative Political Research at the Cologne Center for Comparative Politics at the University of Cologne.
-My research interests are social science methods with an emphasis on case studies, Qualitative Comparative Analysis (QCA), and multimethod research.
-Substantively, I work on political parties.
+My research interests are social science methods with an emphasis on causal inference and qualitative and multimethod research.
+Substantively, I work on political parties and party politics.

 Published: “Clarifying the relationship between theories of causation and social science methods for causal inference”

 The article is co-authored with Christina Zuber and advance access Sociological Methods & Research. [accepted preprint; replication material]